ED-LetsCode/Foodtable-Backend/README.md

 ## TODO Before Using API
 - Git Clone the Project
 - Build the Project(Click on the Foodtable.sln file)
-- Go to the Appsettings.JSON file and change the DataBase Connection String you will find the Instruction there
+- Go to the Appsettings.JSON file and change the DataBase connection String you will find the Instruction there
 - Save And start the Project

 If you're starting the "rebuildDB.bat" script in the Shell Console it will delete and rebuild the Database !!!ATTENTION!!!
-YOU GONNA LOSE ALL DATA.
+ALL YOUR DATA WILL BE DELETED.
 To start script navigate in the Folder and open with Shell Console:

 ```bash